phbits/IISRFBaseline/IISRFBaseline-maxAllowedContentLength.md

 # maxAllowedContentLength #

 This request limit setting of Request Filtering checks the value of the `Content-Length` request header.
-If the value in the request header exceeds what is set for `maxAllowedContentLength`, an HTTP `404` is returned and IIS logs an HTTP `404.13`.
+If the value in the request header exceeds what is set for `maxAllowedContentLength`, an HTTP `404` (Not found) or `413` (Request entity too large) is returned.
+To confirm which module is responding to the request use Failed Request Tracing.

-Triggering this limit is a hard fail since the client receives an HTTP `404` (Not Found) which isn’t at all indicative of why the request failed.
+Triggering this limit is a hard fail since the client receives an HTTP 404 (Not Found) or 413 (Request entity too large).
+In some cases, the TCP connection is closed by IIS responding with the RST flag set.
 If your website accepts file uploads or form submissions, consider performing client-side input validation to prevent legitimate client requests from triggering this hard fail.

+For more details about file uploads or large requests, see ***File Uploads or Large Requests*** in the FAQ.

 STIG recommends a value of `30000000` or less (https://stigviewer.com/stig/iis_8.5_site/2019-01-08/finding/V-76819).